Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles! But it’s not all like that, I promise.

 *Even though Friðheimar isn’t technically on the Ring Road proper, very few people travel around Iceland and don’t drive the Golden Circle.
 So I decided it deserved a spot on this list!

-Do not miss their most popular dish – all you can eat tomato soup served with an assortment of homemade breads.
+Do not miss their most popular dish – all-you-can-eat tomato soup served with an assortment of homemade bread.
 This is not your average tomato soup, this is hands down the most delicious tomato soup I’ve ever tasted!
 Don’t forget to add fresh basil from the plant on the table.
-I also like to pair it with their cheese flatbread.
-They also have a delicious sounding dessert menu, featuring – you guessed it – tomatoes!
+The dessert menu, features – you guessed it – tomatoes!
+Tomato ice cream or cheesecake anyone?!

 Location: Road 35, Reykholt